WestDRI/wgpages/content/driConnect.md

 We ran the *"Seeing Big showcase"* at HPCS in 2015 (48m video), 2016 (25m video), 2017 (12m video).

-- chance for researchers to showcase their research
+- chance for researchers to showcase their work

 We would love to discuss how we could make these two outreach programs work better in the future, and ways to collaborate on them.